tdownie0/music-theor-ease/topics/Website_Setup/ch3.md

 RAM, disk space, CPU cores, and all the additional overhead of having a separate machine run within another machine.
 Much of this is handled for us already with WSL.

-We may go over some of the basic commands related to Linux and navigating directory structures from the command line, but there is no need to be overly focused on this material at the moment.
-The main purpose of this is so that we can install the packages we need and get our local development environment running.
+While setting up our environment, we will be exposed to some basic commands related to Linux and navigating directory structures from within the command line.
+With that said, there is no need to be overly focused on learning all of this material at the moment.
+The main focus of this chapter is to install the packages we need and get our local development environment up and running.

 > **Windows Users**: Here is a link to Microsoft's documentation.
-In most cases it is probably better to
+In most cases, it is probably better to
-> link their resources instead of providing manual steps here as their process may change due to future
+> link their resources instead of providing manual steps here as their processes may change in the future
-> updates.
+> due to updates.
 These resources will be maintained by Microsoft, so they will be updated alongside any
 > occurrences such as this.
 >
 > [How to install Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install)